Spire Motorsports to Pay Tribute to Kulwicki in Goodyear 400

 LaJoie’s Spire Motorsports entry will replicate the No. 7 Zerex-sponsored machine Kulwicki raced from 1987 -1990.
 Kulwicki logged 207 NASCAR Cup Series (NCS) starts from 1985-1993, earning five wins, 24 poles, 38 top-five and 75 top-10 finishes.
 His final start in NASCAR’s premiere series came at the 1993 TranSouth 500 at Darlington Raceway where he finished sixth.

-Kulwicki collected victories while representing the Zerex brand at the 1998 Checker Auto Parts 500 at Phoenix (Ariz.)
+Alan Kulwicki collected victories while representing the Zerex brand at the 1988 Checker Auto Parts 500 at Phoenix (Ariz.)
 Raceway and the 1990 AC-Delco 500 at North Carolina Motor Speedway in Rockingham, N.C.

 The Official Throwback Weekend of NASCAR is beloved by the entire NASCAR industry for paying homage through special paint schemes to NASCAR Hall of Famers, legends, team owners and valuable sponsors across the history of the sport.